Reward function compression facilitates goal-dependent reinforcement learning: Abstract

-Reinforcement learning agents learn from rewards, but humans can uniquely assign value to novel, abstract outcomes in a goal-dependent manner.
-However, this flexibility is cognitively costly, making learning less efficient.
-Here, we propose that goal-dependent learning is initially supported by a capacity-limited working memory system.
-With consistent experience, learners create a ``compressed'' reward function -- a simplified rule defining the goal -- which is then transferred to long-term memory and applied automatically upon receiving feedback.
-This process frees up working memory resources, boosting learning efficiency.
-We test this theory across six experiments.
-Consistent with our predictions, our findings demonstrate that learning is parametrically impaired by the size of the goal space, but improves when the goal space structure allows for compression.
-We also find faster reward processing to correlate with better learning performance, supporting the idea that as goal valuation becomes more automatic, more resources are available for learning.
-We leverage computational modeling to support this interpretation.
-Our work suggests that efficient goal-directed learning relies on compressing complex goal information into a stable reward function, shedding light on the cognitive mechanisms of human motivation.
-These findings generate new insights into the neuroscience of intrinsic motivation and could help improve behavioral techniques that support people in achieving their goals.
+Humans can uniquely assign value to novel, abstract outcomes to support reinforcement learning.
+However, this flexibility is cognitively costly and reduces learning efficiency.
+We propose that goal-dependent learning initially relies on capacity-limited working memory.
+With consistent experience, learners create a ``compressed'' reward function -- a simplified goal rule -- that transfers to long-term memory for a more automatic evaluation upon receiving feedback.
+This automaticity frees working memory resources, thereby boosting learning efficiency.
+Across six experiments, we demonstrate that learning is impaired by the size of the goal space but improves when this space allows for compression.
+Additionally, faster reward processing correlates with better learning.
+Although the algorithmic details remain to be established, our behavioral results and computational models suggest that efficient goal-directed learning relies on compressing complex goal information into a stable reward function.
+These findings illuminate the cognitive mechanisms of intrinsic motivation and can inform behavioral interventions supporting human goal achievement.

-\keywords{reinforcement learning \and goal-directed learning \and computational cognitive science \and executive functions \and cognitive control}
+\keywords{reinforcement learning $|$ goal-directed learning $|$ computational cognitive science $|$ executive functions $|$ cognitive control}